 « Everything is fine, everything is fine »

 I already have an idea about reading morphology, a long list and numbers.
 I was in shock when I saw the result of the exams in Vinales.
-I was able to read hemoglobin but the rest will always remain as a secret of the laboratory.
+I was able to read haemoglobin but the rest will always remain a secret of the laboratory.

 « Cuban divination »

 – Barbara, Do you know if she has a boy or a girl?
-She asked to a neighbor in Vinales that I had visited before Christmas.
+She asked a neighbour in Vinales that I had visited before Christmas.

 – The results of the ultrasound suggest that it’s a boy, but I don’t trust that much in the ultrasound, he answered a little bit irritated.